-This package displays two exceptionally high quality lots with unique variables.
+This package displays two refined high quality lots with unique variables.

 This subscription is tailored to filter coffee but also suitable for progressive, exotic espresso drinkers.
 Expect floral, bright, sweet profiles.
 Our intention is to introduce you to complex and bespoke coffees.

 You can expect to have 2 new coffees each month.
 We love tasting two coffees side by side, sometimes you will receive coffees from the same farm but with two different processes, or two different varieties.
 The variables are endless and it will be a true tasting experience where you will openly learn how these variables impact the flavour profile.
 You can expect some top tier coffees in this package, the competition level/ rare lots will feature here and there (in a smaller portion).

 In July, we are spotlighting the honey process.
 We will be showcasing 2 different coffees from 2 different origins, both processed as ‘honeys’.

 Please note that we roast and ship the subscriptions on the first Thursday of each month.
 Shipping costs are location dependent and will be calculated at checkout.